emedema/Laur.ai/README.md

 * **Lauren St.Clair** - [laurenstclair](https://github.com/laurenstclair)

 ## Scenario
-Laur.ai is a chatbot designed to help people practice and simulate first meet-up conversations.
+Laur.ai is a chatbot designed simulate reddit conversations.
 This means that the bot will cover a lot of general topics for people to talk about.
-Users will start by asking a question about something they are passionate about.
-If Laur does not know the topic she will respond by saying she does not know, and propose a new idea.
-If she does know the topic, the conversation will continue until we reach an unknown factor in the conversation/end of Laur’s knowledge.
+Users will start by initating a conversation with a greeting or a question.
+If Laur does not know the topic she will respond by saying that she does not recognize the topic.
+If she does know the topic, the conversation will continue until we reach a completely unknown factor in the conversation/end of Laur’s knowledge, if a topic is vaguely known, Laur.ai will attempt to respond coherently.
+If there is an internal error, Laur.ai will respond with “I am miss pwesident uwu”.

 ## Implementation
 The backend implementation of Laur.ai was done through python3 and the Natural Language Toolkit (nltk) library.
+The front-end GUI was built through Vue.js.

 ## How to install
 1. Create a virtual environment using python3